Dreams Do Come True. Life Can Be More Than You Imagined.

 For some reason, and I don't really know why, I thought it would be nourishing to create photographic images and sell them.
 Why photographs, and of what, I really didn't know.
 I had no formal education or training but I felt that it was in me and so I set out to explore the world of photography and teach myself as best I could.

 I began to discover what that "more" was when Amy sent me to New Zealand for my birthday.
 Alone.
 To reflect.
+For sixteen days.
 To reconnect.
-To rest and once again focus on what I wanted my life to be about.
+To rest and once again focus on what I wanted my life to be about or maybe I should say, discover what my life is about.
 It was there, while being alone, on the other side of the world, far from everything that I was familiar with that I experienced God Looking Back At Me.

 The first several days I was shaking off the stress of the daily routines from home and documenting the trip with what I call vacation snapshots.
 You know, photographs of where I was and what I was seeing.
 Somewhere, about the fourth or fifth day, when I was truly realizing that I didn't have to "go anywhere" or "do anything", that I really could "just be", I began to "see" differently.
 The only responsibility I had on the other side of the world was to just breathe.
 So that's what I did.
 I would wake up and just breathe.